CrypticSignal/CrypticSignal/README.md

 ### Hello! 👋

-I’m a self-taught Python and JavaScript programmer with a Bachelor's degree in Mechanical Engineering.
+I’m a full-stack JavaScript and Python programmer.
+Predominantly self-taught.

 I enjoy programming as it allows me to make something that is useful, saves time or helps others.
 Also, there is always something to learn, whether it be a particular library or a new programming language, and that keeps things interesting.